 - 2.5 An applicant for the grant of a hackney carriage or private hire driver licence must have held a full DVLA driving licence for a period of at least 12 months before an application for the grant of a driver's licence will be accepted.
 This is a legal requirement under Section 51 of the Local Government (Miscellaneous Provisions) Act 1976.
-Full driving licences issued by EEA states will also count towards this qualification requirement and equal recognition will also be given to Northern Ireland driving licences. - 2.6 In addition applicants are required to have passed the Driver and Vehicle Standards Agency (DVSA) Hackney Carriage/Private Hire Test Assessment and produce the original pass certificate.
-The Driver & Vehicle Standards Agency can also carry out an enhanced test for wheelchair accessible vehicle drivers and a separate wheelchair exercise for drivers who have already passed the normal taxi test for saloon drivers.
+Full driving licences issued by EEA states will also count towards this qualification requirement and equal recognition will also be given to Northern Ireland driving licences. - 2.6 In addition, applicants are required to have passed a driving assessment, approved by Hartlepool Borough Council, and produce the original pass certificate.